 Conflict of Interest

-All the references should follow the style as described below:
+All references should follow the following style:

 Reference to a journal